Site icon Secrets of Paris

 The Bassin de la Villette is the widest section of the Canal St-Martin just outside the Parc de la Villette.
 This is the place to come to escape the biggest crowds on Paris Plage, and to take full advantage of water sports and swimming areas.
 Like the other Paris Plages site, there are lounge chairs, pétanque, foosball, snack bars and barge cafés, tai chi (weekends 10am-noon), and plenty of kids activities (including a free merry-go-round, trampolines, and a zipline across the canal, all daily from 1-7pm), although in a less picturesque scenery than you’ll find on the Seine (some areas are downright scruffy, if festive).
 Just like last year, there are first-aid classes by the Secours Populaire and lifeguarding workshops “Geste qui Sauve”.

 Unlike the Paris Plages on the Seine, this one has no grassy or sand areas, and all of the chairs seem to be the foldable fabric and wood ones.
 There were also far fewer picnic tables specifically for Paris Plages, but the length of the Canal and Bassin de la Villette is pretty much always meant for picnics (happily there are water fountains and public restrooms at Paris Plages, which are lacking elsewhere along the water).
+Be careful if you’re there late at night (after midnight), when the atmosphere along the Canal gets a bit “too lively”.

 Swimming & Water Sports on the Bassin de la Villette